 Read About: Mother Teresa

-Who is the first woman governor of India
+Who is the first woman Governor General of India?

 Each of India’s twenty-eight states has a governor who is the constitutional head of state.
 The governor is appointed by the President of India for a five-year term and serves at the pleasure of the President.
 The governor is the de facto leader of the state government, and all executive decisions are carried out in his name.
 The governor, however, must act on the advice of the council of ministers, which is led by the chief minister and has de facto executive authority at the state level.